vinayhegde1990/devops-notes/docs/source/IPTables.rst

 IPTables
 ************

-*Some useful links to cover the basics of IPTables*
+*Some useful links to explain the concepts of IPTables*

 ########
 Concepts